thoas/picfit/README.rst

     http://localhost:3001

-To see a list of all available options, run
+To see a list of all available options, run:

 ::